DEAL Student Loan

 To be released as the cosigner from a loan, each of the following requirements must be met:

-- The borrower must meet BND’s current credit and eligibility criteria.
+• The borrower must meet BND’s current credit and eligibility criteria in effect at the time the request is made.

-- The borrower must reside in the United States.
+• The borrower must reside in the U.S.

 Thank you for working with BND for the benefit of your students.
 Please refer to the steps for getting a loan to view the DEAL application process.

 Roster information is available!
-To access your school’s, you will log in to Campus Connection and click on “Disbursement Roster” under the Reports tab.
+To access your school’s information, you will log in to Campus Connection Center and click on “Disbursement Roster” under the Reports tab.

 Note that if you wish to make changes to the disbursement, BND will require a five-day notice prior to the disbursement date.